 #1 Lag Time

-One of the biggest disadvantages of the tankless water heater is that it can only heat a certain amount of water, between 2-3 gallons of water at a time.
+One of the most significant disadvantages of the tankless water heater is that it can only heat a certain amount of water, between 2-3 gallons of water at a time.

-This makes it exhibit some lag time in delivering hot water especially when it is needed for multi-tasking activities.
+This makes it exhibit some lag time in delivering hot water, especially when needed for multi-tasking activities, explains houzz.com.

 #2 Hot Water Inconsistencies

-While the tankless heater delivers instantaneous hot water, there could be a problem with water temperature when several people choose to take their bath at the same time.
+While the tankless heater delivers instantaneous hot water, there could be a problem with water temperature when several people choose to take their baths simultaneously.

 In some cases, users may notice lukewarm water during their bath because the unit hasn’t fully recharged the water to the desired temperature needed.